• Skip to primary navigation

 Fukubukuro bag from The Rice Factory.

-At the start of each calender year, they sell fukubukuro bags which are mystery surprise bags.
+At the start of each calender year, The Rice Factory sells fukubukuro bags which are mystery surprise bags.
 They usually have two options.
 This year there was a $55 bag or $100 bag.

 Fukubukuro bag from The Rice Factory.